baogorek/datascroller/README.md

 ```

 ## Usage

-### The binary
+### A quick demo
 In a command line environment where datascroller is installed, run
+`scroll_demo` and refer to the "Keys" Section below.
+Press "q" to quit.

+### The CSV scroller binary
+In a command line environment where datascroller is installed, run
 `scroll <path to your csv>` and refer to the "Keys" Section for navigation.
+Press "q" to quit.

 ### Within Python or iPython
-Import the `scroll` function and call scroll with a Pandas DataFrame as an
+Import the `scroll` function from the `datascroller` module.
+Call `scroll` with a Pandas DataFrame as the sole argument:
-argument:

 ```
 import pandas as pd
-from datascroller.scroller import scroll my_df = pd.read_csv('<path to your csv>')
+from datascroller import scroll

+my_df = pd.read_csv('<path to your csv>')
 scroll(my_df)
 ```

+See the "Keys" section below for navidation.
 Press 'q' to quit viewing.

 ### Keys
 Until configuration options are provided in a later version, the keys are set
 up to resemble Vim's edit mode.

 The following keys are currently supported:

-#### Movement
+- Movement
-  - h: move to the left
+  + h: move to the left
-  - j: move down
+  + j: move down
-  - k: move up
+  + k: move up
-  - l: move left
+  + l: move left

-#### Quick Movement
+- Quick Movement
-  - Ctrl + F: Page down
+  + Ctrl + F: Page down
-  - Ctrl + B: Page up (not working as well for some reason)
+  + Ctrl + B: Page up (not working as well for some reason)

-#### Exiting
+- Exiting
-  - q
+  + q

 ### Examples

 Using iPython is a good way to try out datascroller interactively:
 ```
 import pandas as pd